Libensemble/libensemble/docs/platforms/polaris.rst

 the compute nodes. libEnsemble runs on the compute nodes using either ``multi-processing`` or ``mpi4py``

-A simple example batch script for a libEnsemble use case that runs 5 workers (one generator and four simulators) on one node:
+A simple example batch script for a libEnsemble use case that runs 5 workers (e.g.,~ one persistent generator and four for simulations) on one node:

 .. code-block:: bash
     :linenos: